In a nutshell

 Lombard Street in San Francisco

-Lombard Street is the highlight of the Nob Hill district.
-Here you will find some of the most beautiful hotels in San Francisco
+Lombard Street is the highlight of the Nob Hill neighborhood — and home to some of the most beautiful hotels in San Francisco

-There’s no street more iconic among places to visit in San Francisco than Lombard Street.
-What makes it special?
-It’s one of the most winding street in the world, with eight sharp turns packed into just 150 meters.
+There’s no more famous street in San Francisco than Lombard Street.
+Why?
+Because with eight sharp turns packed into just 150 meters, it’s the most crooked street in the world.

 Fisherman's Wharf